Quick Facts: Earning an Ed.D. in Ohio

 Ohio State University

-The College of Education and Human Ecology (EHE) has a useful section for prospective Graduate Students, with info on EHE Scholarships, and Graduate Associate Positions at EHE (i.e. assistantships).
+The College of Education and Human Ecology (EHE) has a useful section for prospective Graduate Students, with info on EHE Scholarships, and Graduate Associateships (i.e. assistantships).
 Doctoral students are welcome to apply for associate positions; teaching associates are eligible for the Graduate Associate Teaching Award.

 You should also take a look at the Graduate School’s Funding section, which has details on Fellowships and Grants (e.g. Alumni Grants for Graduate Research and Scholarship).
 Plus there’s a helpful section on Financial Education, with free financial advice opportunities (e.g. one-on-one counseling).